abobija/esp-smartconfig-dart/README.md

 [![pub version](https://img.shields.io/pub/v/esp_smartconfig?color=blue&logo=dart&style=for-the-badge)](https://pub.dev/packages/esp_smartconfig) ![license](https://img.shields.io/github/license/abobija/esp-smartconfig-dart?style=for-the-badge)

-The SmartConfig<sup>TM</sup> is a provisioning technology to connect a new Wi-Fi device to a Wi-Fi network.

-The advantage of this technology is that the device does not need to directly know SSID or password of an Access Point (AP).
-Those information is provided using this library.
-This is particularly important to headless device and systems, due to their lack of a user interface.
+This is not yet another wrapper around Java and ObjectiveC libraries from Espressif.
+This library has been written completely from skratch in plain Dart and supports all **non-web** platforms.

+## Implemented protocols

+> *NOTE: All protocols currently supports only **broadcast** mode.
+Multicast coming soon...*

+- EspTouch
+- EspTouch V2

 ## Supported platforms

 All non-web platforms are supported.
 Web platform is not supported mainly because browsers does not allow UDP communication.

-If you are going to use this library on Desktop platforms make sure that UDP port `18266` is open for incoming data.
+> If you are going to use this library on Desktop platforms make sure that UDP port `18266` is open in firewall for incoming data.

-## Implemented protocols

-> *NOTE: All protocols currently supports only **broadcast** mode.*

-- EspTouch
-- EspTouch V2

 ## Example

-> *Several examples of using this library are available in [**example folder**](example).*
+*Several examples of using this library are available in [**example folder**](example).*

 ```dart
 import 'package:esp_smartconfig/esp_smartconfig.dart';